 Varnish wood stains are also known as polyurethane varnish.
 Polyurethane stains are considered artificial resin.
 Once a surface is applied with the varnish, it is now resistant to acid spills and other chemicals.

-It’s recommended to use a brush for efficient application.
+If you’re planning to use one, I recommended using a brush for efficient application.
 If you opt for a more seamless and perfect finish, it is best to use spray paint.
 There is no need to apply a finishing coat since the varnish dries into a hard and protective coat after the process.

 Dye Stain